 In a clustering framework, $\tcov$ and $\lcov$ can be seen as estimators of the within-group covariance matrix (cf.\ Figure~\ref{fig:scatter_shapes}).
 An alternative estimator proposed by \cite{art1982data} and \cite{gnanadesikan1993mahalanobis} is based on the smallest within-group pairwise differences of observations.
 However, it will not be considered further, as the algorithm is iterative and involves a graphical aid to determine the number of pairwise differences to consider.

-A general result is that all scatter matrices are proportional to each other (if they exist) if the data comes from an exchangeable sign-symmetric distribution, which includes all elliptical distributions \citep{NordhausenTyler2015}.
-This means that for such models, when whitening the data \citep[e.g.,][]{NordhausenOjaTyler:2008} or performing principal component analysis (PCA), it does not matter which scatter matrix and location estimate are used, as the results differ only in scale.
-Similarly, \citet{Tyler2010} showed that a comparison of two scatter matrices is only meaningful if the sample size $n$ is larger than the dimension $d$, hence this is a requirement for ICS.
+A general result is that all scatter matrices are proportional to each other at the population level (if they exist) for exchangeable sign-symmetric distributed random vectors, which includes all elliptical distributed random vectors \citep{NordhausenTyler2015}.
+This implies that for such models, when whitening the data \citep[e.g.,][]{NordhausenOjaTyler:2008} or performing principal component analysis (PCA), it does not matter which scatter matrix and location estimator are used, as the results differ only in scale.
+Similarly, \citet{Tyler2010} showed that a comparison of two scatter matrices is only meaningful if the sample size $n$ is larger than the dimension $d$, making this a requirement for ICS.

-Given a sufficient sample size, in a clustering framework assuming, for example, a Gaussian mixture model, different scatter matrices will measure different population quantities and the idea of ICS is to exploit these differences.
+Given a sufficient sample size, in a clustering framework assuming for example a Gaussian mixture model, different scatter matrices will measure different population quantities.
+The idea behind ICS is to exploit these differences.
 An ICS matrix $\bs W(\X_n)$ is a matrix that simultaneously diagonalizes two scatter matrices $\V_1(\X_n)$ and $\V_2(\X_n)$ in the following way: